Multiphoton non-local quantum interference controlled by an undetected photon

 In this work, four photons are generated in two indistinguishable generation processes and measured with four detectors, enabling the suppression and enhancement of four-photon generation via FI\cite{PhysRevLett.119.240403,gu2019quantum}.
 In two-photon FI, there is one pair of photons generated from two two-photon sources\cite{PhysRevLett.72.629}.
 In the four-photon FI demonstrated here, we use four two-photon sources for generating two pairs of correlated photons, as shown in Fig. 2a.
 Four two-photon sources placed in sequence are pumped coherently by two laser beams.
-The down-converted photons from different groups (crystals I and II, and crystals III and IV) are aligned according to the geometry shown in Fig. 2a to ensure the path identity and therefore to guarantee indistinguishability.
-Photons on the same path have identical properties (such as polarization, frequency and arrival time at the detectors).
+The down-converted photons from different groups (crystals I and II, and crystals III and IV) are aligned according to the geometry shown in Fig. 2a to ensure the path indistinguishability.
+Photons on the same path have identical properties (such as polarization, frequency, and arrival time at the detectors).
+We emphasize that there is no entanglement of any external or internal degrees of freedoms of photons involved, neither those created by the source (as we use single-mode fibers) nor those generated through the concept of entanglement by path identity (as we do not shift modes between pair creations, which is the key idea of entanglement by path identity\cite{PhysRevLett.118.080401}).

 Considering the low probability $p$ for generating photon pairs for the SPDC process, the output state (without normalization) from modes 1 to 4 can be written as:

 to second-order approximation, where the numbers in the kets represent photon numbers in modes 1 to 4.